 Stephen is a frequent speaker on probate and estate planning topics, including presentations at the annual New Jersey State Bar Association convention on gift and estate taxes, to the NJ Bankers Association on fiduciary law issues, and other speaking engagements.

-Stephen is a graduate of the Monmouth County Hayden Proctor Inn of Court.
+Stephen is a graduate of the Monmouth County Haydn Proctor Inn of Court.